rajbos/github-fork-updater/readme.md

 Note: This workflow can be triggered manually or will run on a schedule.

 # update-workflow.yml
 After reviewing the changes in the parent repository, you can decide to pull in those changes into your own fork.
-Adding the label `update-fork` on the issues created from the `check-workflow` workflow will trigger the `update-workflow` to pull in those changes, comment that it has been updated on the issue and then close the issue.
+Adding the label `update-fork` on the issues created from the `check-workflow` workflow will trigger the `update-workflow` to pull in those changes.

+In a future update, the issue will receive a comment that it has been updated on the issue and then close the issue.

 Note: currently only the `default branch` will be updated.